ttscoff/bunch/bunch-files/apps.md

 _\* This assumes TaskPaper is installed._

+### Opening Finder Tabs {#findertabs}

+There's a special syntax that currently only applies to Finder.
+If you want multiple folders to open in tabs, list the first folder on a normal file line, then the other folders that should open in the same window with `->` preceding them:

+    Finder
+    - ~/Desktop
+    -> ~/Documents
+    -> ~/Pictures

+You can open multiple windows by starting a new line without the `>`.
+This will open two windows with two tabs each:

+    Finder
+    - ~/Desktop
+    -> ~/Documents
+    - /Volumes/SSDDrive
+    -> /Volumes/OtherDrive

+For reasons I can't explain, doing this via System Events is exceedingly slow.
+This process will run in the background and it's ok to click other windows while waiting for the Finder tabs to finish opening.

 ## Opening Files in Their Default Application {#defaultapp}

 You can just put the word "Default" on a line before some file lines, and it will open all of those files in whatever app is assigned as the default on your system.
 PDFs might open in Preview or PDFpen, Pages files would open in Pages, etc.